blakeblackshear/frigate/README.md

 [Back to top](#documentation)

 ## Detectors
-By default Frigate will look for a USB Coral device and fall back to the CPU if it cannot be found.
+The default config will look for a USB Coral device.
+If you do not have a Coral, you will need to configure a CPU detector.
 If you have PCI or multiple Coral devices, you need to configure your detector devices in the config file.
 When using multiple detectors, they run in dedicated processes, but pull from a common queue of requested detections across all cameras.

 Frigate supports `edgetpu` and `cpu` as detector types.
 The device value should be specified according to the [Documentation for the TensorFlow Lite Python API](https://coral.ai/docs/edgetpu/multiple-edgetpu/#using-the-tensorflow-lite-python-api).